luciotato/LiteScript/devel/source/v0.8/Validate.lite.md

       if not .toNamespace
           //if is "append to class"
-          if no ownerDecl.findOwnMember('prototype') into var prt, .throwError "class '#{ownerDecl}' has no prototype" ownerDecl=prt // append to class, adds to prototype
+          if no ownerDecl.findOwnMember('prototype') into var prt, .throwError "Append to: class '#{ownerDecl}' has no prototype" ownerDecl=prt // append to class, adds to prototype

       //if project.options.target is 'c'